About Us – Discover Our Story and Mission

 During my Bachelor’s degree (3 years) Jon and I promoted our team from 4th to 2nd division.

-It was an amazing experience, as the team progressed we obtained more funding from the University and were able to tour the UK and play against other teams.
+It was an amazing experience, as the team progressed we obtained more funding from the University.
+This allowed us to tour the UK and play against other teams.

-As a part-time coaching job, I would work at David Lloyds in Cambridge, which gave me a great variety of students to teach and learn more skills under the guidance of experienced coaches.
+As a part-time coaching job, I worked at David Lloyds in Cambridge.
+This gave me a great variety of students to teach and learn more skills under the guidance of experienced coaches.

-While becoming a certified coach I had to work a set number of hours supervised by a senior coach in order to qualify and be awarded the certification.
+While becoming a certified coach I had to work a set number of hours supervised by senior coaches in order to qualify and be awarded the certification.

 I would work weekends at the local club and was teaching a couple of students frequently.
 During one of the years, I took 2 performance players from the UK to Spain to experience 2 weeks of intensive training and tournaments.